How often can we apply?

-A: Your organisation should be running for a year at least and be able to supply financial records (accounts), which have been approved at the AGM.
+A: Your organisation should be operational for 12 months at least and be able to supply financial records (accounts), which have been approved at the AGM.

-Q: Trust Aoraki Limited consider an application after the event has taken place or after items have been purchased?
+Will Trust Aoraki consider an application after the event has taken place or after items have been purchased?

-A: No, grants must be approved before the purchase/event.
+A: No, grants must be approved before the purchase and/or event.

-A: No, but not more than 20% of the total available funds generated by any one venue in a 12 month period may be given to any one recipient.
+A: No, however not more than 20% of the total available funds generated by any one venue in a 12 month period may be given to any one recipient.